jimmyzero3/semi-apriori-python-mapreduce-program-for-Hadoop/README.md

 # Some problem you might encounter using Hadoop

-Setting up Hadoop and trying to run a job successfully might be quite frustrating even you followed all steps of the tutorial, so I'll make a list of possible problems that people might encounter.
+Setting up Hadoop and trying to run a job successfully might be quite frustrating even if you followed all steps of the tutorial, so I'll make a list of possible problems that people might encounter.
 As I only tried Hadoop on my linux machine, these tips are mostly for linux users.

-1. ##Java_Home and Hadoop_Home environment variable not set properly.
+##Java_Home and Hadoop_Home environment variable not set properly.
 Check .bashrc file under your home directory(It's most likely hidden by default), it should contain lines like:

 export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64